 About the International Institute

 One hundred years ago, the International Institute of Buffalo was a program serving foreign-born women.
-Today, the Institute is an established WNY organization, serving thousands each year and employing 40 individuals, with an operating budget of more than $3.5 million.
+Today, the Institute is an established WNY organization, serving thousands each year and employing over 70 individuals, with an operating budget of almost $8 million.

 On an average day, dozens are welcomed into our building.
 Some are newly arrived to America and beginning to learn English.
 Some come to acquire job skills, become interpreters or receive interpreting and translation assistance.
 Others come to learn how to support WNY’s growing diversity, or to seek refuge from domestic violence and human trafficking.